ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Log the state of the Shakespearean flag, system message content, and final response format.

 ## Next Steps

-1. Implement the solutions outlined above in the MockClaudeClient class.
+1. Re-run the tests to verify if the implemented changes resolve the issue.
-2. Re-run the tests to verify if the implemented changes resolve the issue.
+2. Analyze the test results and update hypotheses if needed.
-3. Analyze the test results and update hypotheses if needed.
+3. If the issue persists, investigate the Model-Specific Behavior Interference hypothesis.
-4. If the issue persists, investigate the Model-Specific Behavior Interference hypothesis.
+4. Continue to monitor and improve logging for future debugging.

 ## Test Results Tracking